MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-trigger-power-automate-flows.md

 The flow is prepopulated with an action for [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].

 > [!IMPORTANT]
 > You must paste the connection string from the previous step into this action, as shown in the following screenshot.
-Select **When an [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rule is triggered** and paste the connection string as shown in the following screenshot.
+Select **When an Activator rule is triggered** and paste the connection string as shown in the following screenshot.
 Once you do so, add further steps to your flow as needed, and save the flow.

 :::image type="content" source="media/activator-trigger-power-automate-flows/activator-power-automate.png" alt-text="Screenshot of defining a flow for activator.":::

+To access your custom input fields in the flow, select the field to customize and choose **fx**.

 To learn more about Power Automate, see [Power Automate](/power-automate).